pdemeulenaer/my-ds-documentation/docs/documentation/Devops.rst

 Every model has to access the data and do some transformation to turn it into features, which the model then uses for training.

-There’s a lot of duplication in this process – many of the models use many of the same features.
+There's a lot of duplication in this process - many of the models use many of the same features.

 This duplication is one problem a feature store can solve.
 Every feature can be stored, versioned, and organized in your feature store.